PharosVPN — Platform Design

 |---|---|---|---|

-| Controller | helm | Private, behind NAT.
+| Controller | coxswain | Private, behind NAT.
 Zero inbound ports. | Source of truth, admin UI, issues certs/profiles, drives the fleet. |

-| VPN node | buoy | Public IP.
+| VPN node | node | Public IP.
 Listens udp/tcp 443 + mTLS control port. | Runs the data plane.
 Dumb agent — applies only validated config. |

-| Relay | beacon | Public.
+| Relay | relay | Public.
 The only public ingress for clients. | mTLS-terminating proxy.
 Lets clients reach a NAT’d controller.
-Always embedded in helm; optionally deployed remote. |
+Always embedded in coxswain; optionally deployed remote. |

 | Mobile client | caravel | End-user device. | Runs the actual VPN tunnel + acquires profiles from multiple sources. |